 What many people may not know about me is that in addition to being a dedicated Cavachon breeder, I’m also a proud member of the FBI Citizens Academy Alumni Association.
-Through this unique opportunity, I have the privilege of teaming up and serving with the FBI in our community in meaningful ways—from visiting hospitals and participating in outreach programs to shopping for, delivering and handing out toys during the holiday’s to families affected by Hurricane Helene.
-As part of this incredible experience, we are granted behind-the-scenes access each year to places like FBI Headquarters, Quantico, Interpol, Secret Service, the Pentagon, and the DEA in Washington, D.C.
+Through this unique opportunity, I have the privilege of teaming up and serving with the FBI in our community in meaningful ways—from visiting hospitals and participating in outreach programs to shopping for, delivering and handing out toys during the holiday’s.
+As part of this incredible experience, we’re granted behind-the-scenes access in D.C. each year to places like FBI Headquarters, Quantico, Interpol, Secret Service, the Pentagon, and the DEA in Washington, D.C.

 One of the highlights each year is “Range Day,” where we witness live demonstrations from SWAT teams, explosive experts, and K9 units.
 Unsurprisingly, the K9 segment is my favorite!
 I’ve always been fascinated by the incredible capabilities of these working dogs, and today, I’m excited to share some of what I’ve learned about the remarkable role they play in evidence recovery, bomb detection, and criminal investigations.